rawfoxDE/wsc/README.md

 --
 This bash script will download the needed files and is able to build Wine in different modes.

+Usage
+--
+Clone wsc from git and symlink wsc to your $PATH, for example /usr/local/bin/wsc, so you can just join a empty directory and call the script.
+Else the wsc script must be present in the directory you want to build wine in.

 Concept:
 --
 The incredible modularity of the wine sources give a lot of options to reach a good working wine core that can serve all the certain prefixes for your best gaming experience with Windows games on Linux, using wine.
-Out of experience, a wow64 build of wine has the most flexibility when it comes to handle the different modes like 32bit, 64bit, DX7,8,9,10,11, WinXP to Windows10 so i've been exclusivly focusing that build type, Windows on Windows64.

 Actually i needed a tool to
 - download vanilla and staging